February 18, 2019 | Abby Caviness

 - Almost all their carbohydrates are fiber

-- Chia seeds may lower your risk of heart disease
+- May lower your risk of heart disease

 If you take nothing else away from this article, just remember how easily you can incorporate chia seeds into your diet.
 According to Everyday Health4, there are several ways to eat chia seeds and since they don’t have much flavor on their own, they pair well with a lot of dishes, like: